-- 274 (1) Subject to Subsections 274(2), 274(3), and 274(4), any main building's minimum required streetwall height shall be: - (a) along pedestrian-oriented commercial streets, as shown on Schedule 7, 8.0 metres; or - (b) along all other streets or transportation reserves: - (i) for any main building less than 8.0 metres in height, the building height, or - (ii) 8.0 metres elsewhere. - (2) Twenty percent or less of the entire streetwall width, to a maximum of 8.0 metres, may be reduced in height, providing the height is not reduced below 3.5 metres (Diagram 7). - (3) The minimum streetwall height required in Subsection 274(1) may be reduced to 3.5 metres along a streetline or a transportation reserve, if the slope exceeds 4% across the entire width of the streetwall. - (4) Excluding a tall mid-rise building and a high-rise building, no minimum required streetwall height applies if any main building is set back no less than 40.0 metres from a front or flanking lot line.
+- 274 (1) Subject to Subsections 274(2), 274(3), and 274(4), any main building's minimum required streetwall height shall be: - along pedestrian-oriented commercial streets, as shown on Schedule 7, 8.0 metres; or - b. along all other streets or transportation reserves: - i. for any main building less than 8.0 metres in height, the building height, or - ii.
+8.0 metres elsewhere. - (2) Twenty percent or less of the entire streetwall width, to a maximum of 8.0 metres, may be reduced in height, providing the height is not reduced below 3.5 metres (Diagram 7). - (3) The minimum streetwall height required in Subsection 274(1) may be reduced to 3.5 metres along a streetline or a transportation reserve, if the slope exceeds 4% across the entire width of the streetwall. - (4) Excluding a tall mid-rise building and a high-rise building, no minimum required streetwall height applies if any main building is set back no less than 40.0 metres from a front or flanking lot line.

-- 275 (1) Subject to Subsection 275(2), any main building shall have a minimum required streetwall stepback of: - (a) 2.5 metres for mid-rise buildings; - 3.0 metres for tall mid-rise buildings; or (b) - 4.5 metres for high-rise buildings. (c) - (2) No streetwall stepback is required for a maximum of 20% of the length of any main building facing each streetline or a transportation reserve.
+- 275 (1) Subject to Subsection 275(2), any main building shall have a minimum required streetwall stepback of: - a.
+2.5 metres for mid-rise buildings; - b.
+3.0 metres for tall mid-rise buildings; or - c.
+4.5 metres for high-rise buildings. - (2) No streetwall stepback is required for a maximum of 20% of the length of any main building facing each streetline or a transportation reserve provided that: - (a) each section not having a streetwall stepback does not exceed 14.0 metres in length along the streetline or transportation reserve; and